NOI Calculator

 • Other Income — Non-rent income: laundry ($50–200/unit/yr), parking ($600–2,400/space/yr), storage, pet fees.

 • Vacancy Rate — Expected percentage of units vacant.
-National average 5–7%; use local market data.
+Use a vacancy assumption based on local rent comps, property history, and current market conditions.
 Applied only to rent, not other income.

 • Operating Expenses — All recurring property costs except debt service: taxes, insurance, management (8–12%), maintenance (1% of value), utilities, HOA, reserves.